cv (very Abridged)

 Training and Experience:

 Co-founder, Boston Public Works Theater Company & Founding Artistic Director, Alley Cat Theater, Boston, Massachusetts

 I am inspired by and attracted to nature.
 I like my solitude, and that’s what I find in nature, and in that solitude I find beauty and order.
 The absence of figures in most of my work is intentional.
 The viewer is not required to confront, compare, or deal with another human being in any way.
-Our world is too fast and hectic and threatening.
+For me, our world is too fast and hectic and threatening.
 We have too many pressures imposed on us by outside influences and ourselves.
 These images are made for each individual viewer.
 All that is required of them is to experience the image and respond.
-Like many artists, I'm not concerned with representing anything, only making something that never existed before me.
+Like many artists, I'm not concerned with representing anything, only making something that never existed yesterday.

 Nature is always the common element, the inspiration for my work, and I am drawn to the abstract world.
 My abstract, painterly images are inspired by abstract expressionistic paintings and the work of splatter painters like Jackson Pollock.
-Maybe it's because I'm such a bad painter.
 Like the blues musician, Robert Johnson, who bargained his soul with the devil at the crossroads at midnight to be the greatest musician, if I met the devil I might strike a bargain to be a great painter.

 My abstract images are not meant to be anything more than what they are: color and line and shape and texture and tone and light and shadow in a digital image, or an image that I typically print on Japanese Washi paper.